Chain-of-Thought Predictive Control: Subskill Sequence as Chain-of-Thought

-\paragraph{Training Objective} The overall training pipeline is illustrated in Fig. \ref{fig:teaser}.
-The model is trained with behavior cloning loss as well as the auxiliary key state prediction loss $\mathcal{L}_{cot}$ based on MSE (weighted by a coefficient $\lambda$), which yields the overall training objective:
+The overall pipeline is illustrated in Fig. \ref{fig:teaser}.
+The model is trained with behavior cloning loss as well as the auxiliary CoT prediction loss $\mathcal{L}_{cot}$ based on MSE (weighted by a coefficient $\lambda = 0.1$), yielding the overall objective as